 Moved, moved by a higher love

 - Idiosyncratic Cover Art: Played with.
-The cover for the first, pre-album single "I Feel You" is divided into four parts representing the band members.
-It is somewhat similar to the album sleeve.
+The cover for the first, pre-album single "I Feel You" is divided into four abstract representations of the band members.
+The album cover, meanwhile, would feature a similar concept, but with different arrangements of the quadrilaterals to reflect the portraits of the band members.
+The covers of the three subsequent singles, meanwhile, would drop the concept entirely.

 - I'm Having Soul Pains: The narrator of many songs appears to feel this.
 It is directly stated in "Mercy in You".You know what I need